Another pet peeve of mine is carelessly wasting money on things that can be easily prevented.

 The obvious solution: Dump the extra channels and resign myself to the fact that I will miss a show I really really really want to watch 0.4624 percent of time.

-Odds of this actually happening: Although this one is a no-brainer, the answer is slim and none.
+Odds of this actually happening: Slim and none.
 This is yet more proof that people make irrational decisions about money all the time.

-My (lame) excuse: As the household CFO the Honeybee pays the bills, and she insists on paying them the old-fashioned way because she “doesn’t trust computers.”
-(Don’t say it.
-I know.)
+My (lame) excuse: As the household CFO, the Honeybee pays the bills — and she still does it the old-fashioned way because she “doesn’t trust computers.”

 Short term impact: On average she writes about 10 checks per month for bills that she could pay online or automatically.

-Long term impact: $60 annually, assuming 50 cents per bill (for the price of the stamp, envelope, and check).
+Long term impact: $60 annually, assuming 50 cents per bill.

-The obvious solution: Well, short of finding a second wife – which I still believe is illegal in most states – somehow convince the Honeybee to start “trusting computers” and pay our bills online.
+The obvious solution: Well, short of finding a second wife, somehow convince the Honeybee to start “trusting computers.”

-Odds of this actually happening: I stand a better chance of being hired as a back-up singer and off-stage cabana boy for Lady Gaga on her next world tour.
+Odds of this actually happening: I stand a better chance of being hired as a back-up singer and off-stage cabana boy for Lady Gaga.

-My (lame) excuse: Even though I am on the road by 5 am when traffic is still relatively light, it’s insurance against getting stuck in an unexpected traffic jam down the road.
+My (lame) excuse: Even though I’m on the road by 4 a.m., it’s insurance against getting stuck in an unexpected traffic jam down the road.

-Short term impact: Over the past two months, I have “chickened out” and taken the express lane in the wee hours of the morning an average of twice per week.
+Short term impact: I “chicken out” and take the express lane in the wee hours of the morning an average of twice per week.

-The obvious solution: Look fear in the eye and bypass the express lanes at 5 in the morning.
+The obvious solution: Look fear in the eye and bypass the express lanes.

 Odds of this actually happening: A near certainty.
 After evaluating the long-term impact, I’m already feeling braver.
-Wait; I changed my mind.
+Wait … I changed my mind.
+I think.

-My (lame) excuse: Why listen to some lame radio station with a puny play list of 400 songs – half of which I don’t like – when I can listen to my own personal music library?
+My (lame) excuse: Why listen to the same 400 songs played on some lame radio station – half of which I don’t like – when I can listen to my own personal music library?

-Short term impact: Last month I spent almost $100 – although that is not typical.
+Short term impact: Last month I spent almost $100 – although that’s not typical.

-The obvious solution: Limit the monthly growth of my iTunes collection by 80 percent.
+The obvious solution: Limit the monthly growth of my iTunes collection by 80%.

-My (lame) excuse: Look, I live in Los Angeles – not Moscow.
+My (lame) excuse: Look, I live in Los Angeles – not Oslo.
 How much energy can I really be wasting?

-Short term impact: I’m not sure, but the US Department of Energy says weatherstripping pays for itself within one year via reduced energy costs.
+Short term impact: I’m not sure, but the US Department of Energy says weatherstripping pays for itself within one year.

 The obvious solution: Get off my butt and weatherstrip my external doors.

 Odds of this actually happening: 99 percent.
-I know.
-It’s ironic that the money leak with the lowest financial impact will be the one most likely to be fixed.
+Isn’t it ironic that the money leak with the lowest financial impact is the one most likely to be fixed?

-As you can see, if I am successful in plugging all of these money leaks I could conceivably end up saving $1702 per year – or more!
-Unfortunately, the odds are I will continue to be penny foolish and let most of these leaks just keep on draining the hard-earned money from my wallet.
+As you can see, if I’m successful in plugging all of these money leaks I can conceivably end up saving $1802 per year – or more!
+Unfortunately, the odds are I’ll remain penny foolish, allowing most of these leaks to continue draining the hard-earned money from my wallet.

-Well, that is unless Lady Gaga happens to come a calling.
+Well … that is unless Lady Gaga happens to give me a call.